ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 - AWS DynamoDB
 - AWS CDK
 - Event Sourcing
-date: 2020-05-01T14:50:55.000Z
+date: 2020-05-05T14:50:55.000Z
 title: "Build an event sourcing system on AWS using DynamoDB and CDK"
 image: https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-logo.png
 ---

-Event sourcing is a very popular pattern and can be used in a modern microservices architecture.
-The pattern's goal is to have a reliable way of updating the database while being able to publish messages on a queue/topic.
-A good explanation of the pattern can be found [here](https://microservices.io/patterns/data/event-sourcing.html).
+In the last couple years, event sourcing is a very popular pattern that is used in modern microservices architecture.
+The pattern's goal is to provide a reliable way of updating the database, while being able to publish messages on a queue/topic.
+A full explanation of the entire pattern can be found [here](https://microservices.io/patterns/data/event-sourcing.html).

 In this blog, I will explain how to design and deploy an event sourcing solution on [Amazon Web Services (AWS)](https://aws.amazon.com/).
 The principal AWS services used will be [Amazon DynamoDB](https://aws.amazon.com/dynamodb/), [AWS Lambda](https://aws.amazon.com/lambda/) and [AWS Cloud Development Kit](https://aws.amazon.com/cdk/).
-The solution will simply track the requests made by a gateway to other services and persist them.
-It is very useful to have that kind of feature because it will let you have a big picture while being able to identify which service is faulty.
+The solution will simply track the requests made by a gateway to other services, and persist them.
+It is very useful to have this feature because it allows you to see the big picture, while being able to identify which service is faulty.

 # AWS Architecture

-The architecture will be composed of 4 main components:
+The AWS architecture will be composed of 4 main components:
 - Queue system
 - Event producer
 - Event consumer
 - Datastore

 The queue system is necessary in order to decouple, scale and avoid blocking the event producers.
-In our case, only the gateway will produce events but other producers can be plug-in later for other use cases.
+In our case, only the gateway will produce events, but other producers can be plugged-in later for other use cases.

-The gateway will produce a lot of events and we need a datastore that is very performant and scalable.
-There is a lot of different NoSQL databases available (MongoDB, Cassandra, DynamoDB, etc) but because this blog is focused on AWS, I decided to go for the full managed solution: [DynamoDB](https://aws.amazon.com/dynamodb/).
+The gateway will produce a lot of events, and we will need a datastore that is very performant and scalable.
+There are a lot of different NoSQL databases available (MongoDB, Cassandra, DynamoDB, etc).
+Since this blog post is focused on AWS, we will use the full managed solution: [DynamoDB](https://aws.amazon.com/dynamodb/).

 Finally, the remaining piece is the service that will be in charge of persisting the events.
-[AWS Lambda](https://aws.amazon.com/lambda/) is the perfect service for that and will let you benefit of all the features of the serverless world.
+[AWS Lambda](https://aws.amazon.com/lambda/) is the perfect service for that, and will allow you to benefit from all the features of the serverless world.

-Overall, the architecture is pretty simple and here is a diagram to summarize it:
+Overall, the architecture is pretty straightforward, here is a diagram of the entire solution:

 ![Diagram](https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-diagram.png)

 # DynamoDB table modeling

-I recomend using [NoSQL Workbench for Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) to help you modeling the DynamoDB table.
+For table modeling, I recomend using [NoSQL Workbench for Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/workbench.html) to help model the DynamoDB table.
 It is a very useful tool that will provide data visualization and query development features.
-I recommend reading [the best practices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html) from the AWS developer guide and also [this blog](https://www.trek10.com/blog/the-ten-rules-for-data-modeling-with-dynamodb) that I found pretty useful.
+I recommend reading [the best practices](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/best-practices.html) from the AWS developer guide, and also [this blog](https://www.trek10.com/blog/the-ten-rules-for-data-modeling-with-dynamodb) detailing key rules of data modeling.

 Here is how I decided to design my event table:
-- Id
+- ID
     - UUID of the event
-- RequestId
+- RequestID
     - UUID to group events of same request
 - Timestamp
     - The creation time of the event: `2020-05-01T20:00:00Z`